top of page

 Alimony Rights in Turkey for Foreign Nationals: Types, Calculation, and Enforcement

 Alimony in Turkey — known as nafaka — is one of the most consequential financial outcomes of any divorce proceeding.
 For foreign nationals divorcing in Turkey, or those married to Turkish citizens, understanding how Turkish family courts determine spousal and child support is essential to protecting your financial interests.
-The Turkish Civil Code (TMK) establishes a structured framework for alimony that applies equally to Turkish citizens and foreign nationals, yet the cros
+The Turkish Civil Code (TMK) establishes a structured framework for alimony that applies equally to Turkish citizens and foreign nationals, yet the cross

 Advanced Financial Disputes in Turkish Divorce Cases